brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 But are there any drawbacks?

-Yes, and there are many counterarguments to be made to favor XML over JSON, but the whole 'XML versus JSON' thing is a very heated debate and goes outside the scope of this post.
-For more on that topic, see [this link](https://blog.securityevaluators.com/xml-vs-json-security-risks-22e5320cf529).
+Yes, and there are certaintly counterarguments to be made to favor XML over JSON, but the whole 'XML versus JSON' thing is a very heated debate and goes outside the scope of this post.
+For more on that topic, maybe see [this link](https://blog.securityevaluators.com/xml-vs-json-security-risks-22e5320cf529).

-I want to talk about Protobuf, which offers at least two distinct advantages over JSON -- explicitly defined data types, and superior performance within certain environments.
+I want to talk about Protobuf, which offers at least two distinct advantages over JSON in my book: nice and explicitly defined data types on fields, and superior performance within certain environments.
 For the purposes of this post, we'll look at a Java environment.

 #### So what is this "Protobuf" thing, anyway?